Machine-Learning-Tokyo/EdgeAIContest3/BlogPost.md

-# Edge AI contest task definition (to be completed and corrected)
+# Edge AI contest task definition

 The purpose of the competition was to develop a robust object tracking subject using the image of a vehicle front camera.